newly received or noteworthy information, esp. about recent or important events : I've got some good news for you.

 So much technology, so many developments since the monophonic days and still most MP3s and Youtube videos sound like a coffee grinder.

-So it was a resistless affair for me building this mono phono preamplifier that is based on an old RCA schematic I came across in the net was not hard to resist.
+The idea of building this mono phono preamplifier that is based on an old RCA schematic I came across in the net was not hard to resist.
 The schematic includes four different equalisations for old LPs.

 Back to Mono?

 As much I hate to scold there are things that have to be said.

 I can understand and accept those people that collect records as others collect stamps, matchboxes, mugs or other useless stuff.
 What I do not comprehend is the urge of those misinformed trending hipsters that spend a kings ransom for turntables and dedicated preamplifiers for a troublesome, almost useless medium, as vinyl.